-At our recent Boomer Technology Circles Summit, expanding the firm’s advisory services was a hot topic.
-Some firm leaders are asking how they can hire or develop the skills they need.
-Others are opting to purchase consulting firms to acquire the talent (and client base) to hit the ground running.
+Expanding advisory services is a hot topic at virtually every accounting conference and our Business Transformation Circle meetings.
+Some firm leaders ask how they can hire or develop the necessary skills.
+Others opt to purchase consulting firms to acquire the talent (and client base) to hit the ground running.
 Whether they build it or buy it, I caution firms not to attempt to run a consulting firm like their traditional tax and audit practices.
-Otherwise, you’ll spend a lot of money and might not get what you were hoping for in return.
+Otherwise, you'll spend a lot of money and might not get what you were hoping for in return.

-In her book, Mindset: The New Psychology of Success, Carol S. Dweck argued that there are two kinds of people, those with a fixed mindset and those with a growth mindset.
+The right mindset In her book Mindset: The New Psychology of Success, Carol S. Dweck argued that there are two kinds of people: those with a fixed mindset and those with a growth mindset.

 People with a fixed mindset believe: